mattcuento/slocal_csc308/README.md

 ## Acceptance Testing

-Checkout cypress-testing branch and run the following code in your terminal:
+Checkout cypress-testing branch (note: other branches will not work)and run the following code in your terminal:

 npm run cypress:open

   The Cypress app will then open.
 Click on the test file in Cypress and allow the tests to run

           or

 npx cypress run

    The test results will then appear in your terminal

 Below are the Gherkin Language of each scenario that we tested